Prem-minister/hulu-clone/README.md

-# Getting Started with Create React App
+# Hulu main page clone build using React

+You can access the app using this link : https://hulu-clone-b15d1.web.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).